header-bg

 Well, is this true?

 Not necessarily!
-In fact, sometimes vehicles with higher purchase prices actually cost less over the long haul.
+In fact, sometimes, vehicles with higher purchase prices actually cost less over the long haul.

 A proper cost analysis will help you choose and upfit a vehicle that will be worth more at the end of your lease.
-Fleet managers often overlook the sale value at the end of term.
-Typically, less expensive cars age faster than “the right vehicle for the job”.
+Fleet managers often overlook the sale value at the end of the term.
+Typically, less expensive cars age faster than “the right vehicle for the job.”
 If the resale value is higher, your TCO will be lower.

-Life cycle analysis can also help you determine the best time to sell a vehicle for the highest returns.
+• determine the best time to sell a vehicle for the highest returns.

 At the end of the day, a life cycle cost analysis will improve your bottom line.
 That’s really the biggest benefit.
 By paying attention to these details, you can fine-tune your operational costs to reduce your TCO.